 Accurate transformation is very expensive and these recommendations could effectively shift the costs from those requiring the work to registrars, registrants or other parties.
 Costs would make things disproportionately difficult for small players.
 Existing automated systems for transformation are inadequate.
 They do not provide results of sufficient quality for purposes requiring accuracy and cover fewer than 100 languages.
 Developing systems for languages not covered by transformation tools is slow and expensive, especially in the case of translation tools.
 For purposes for which accuracy is important, transformation work often needs to be done manually.
 For example the translated ‘Bangkok’ is more useful internationally than the transliterated ‘krung thep’.
 However, the transliterated ‘beijing’ is much more useful than the translated ‘Northern Capital’.
 Automated systems would not be able to know when to translate and when to transliterate.

-Another consequence of the financial burden of transforming contact information data would be that the expansion of the Internet and provision of its benefits became more difficult, especially in less developed regions that are already lagging behind in terms of internet access and often don’t use Latin-based scripts.
+Another consequence of the financial burden of transforming contact information data would be that the expansion of the Internet and provision of its benefits became more difficult, especially in less developed regions that are already lagging behind in terms of Internet access and often don’t use Latin-based scripts.

 It would be near impossible to achieve high levels of accuracy in transforming a very large number of scripts and languages – mostly of proper nouns – into a common script and language.
 For some languages standards do not exist; for those where there are standards, there may be more than one, for example, for Mandarin, Pinyin and Wade Giles.